-Please visit Apps & Software for FreeStyle Libre to clearly see how to download the FreeStyle LibreLink mobile app,* create a LibreView† account and set up data sharing with your doctor.
+Please visit Apps & Software for FreeStyle Libre to clearly see how to download the FreeStyle LibreLink app,* create a LibreView† account and set up data sharing with your doctor.

-While LibreView† is the best way to connect with your physician, you can also directly connect with your doctor using the FreeStyle LibreLink mobile app* via text or e-mail.
+While LibreView† is the best way to connect with your physician, you can also directly connect with your doctor using the FreeStyle LibreLink app* via text or e-mail.

 In addition, remember that by using the LibreLinkUp app,‡ you can invite your family/caregiver to also access your glucose data remotely, anytime.
 Visit Apps & Software for FreeStyle Libre to see how to do this.